ZoomPhant/zoomphant.github.io/README.md

+Note: by default, the started server will service by docker IP and all links will be given using that IP, in case you want to use something like a host name or DNS, you can try start the server by appending HOST=\<hostname or DNS>, e.g. *HOST=myserver docker-compose up*

 ## How to publish

 To release, just **merge you changes into master** branch and the changes will be deployed by GitHub to [https://zoomphant.github.io](https://zoomphant.github.io)